GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Experimental Results

 Furthermore, we show two examples of the returned top-1 results for Java and Python from the search codebase in Table~\ref{tbl-example-java} and Table~\ref{tbl-example-python} by \tool and the best baseline \ie, SelfAtt Encoder in Table~\ref{tbl-avg_score}.
+Both two examples, \tool can produce better retrieved results than baselines.
 The completed top-10 results of 99 queries are provided in our official repository.
 We find that given the query ``get executable path'' and ``how to determine a string is a valid word'', the generated results by SelfAtt Encoder are less relevant to the query on both Java and Python.
 In particular, for the query, ``get executable path'', the results by \tool are more accurate than SelfAtt Encoder to produce a program with the functionality of returning a path.
 For the query, ``how to determine a string is a valid word'', it aims at verifying whether a string is a word, the produced results by SelfAtt Encoder indicate that it misunderstood the query semantics and return the programs related to the password verification for both Java and Python.
 In contrast, \tool can produce more accurate and semantic-relevant programs based on the query.
+We also provide one example, which GraphSearchNet cannot provide the correct code snippet on Java and Python dataset.
+As shown in Table~\ref{tbl-example-failed}, for the query ``aes encryption'', the returned results for SelfAtt Encoder are more accurate than GraphSearchNet.
+Specifically, SelfAtt provides the accurate code snippet for the query, while \tool provides a decryption code snippet on Java dataset and provides an irrelevant function on Python dataset.
+The main reason is that \tool leverages dependency parsing to construct a graph to capture token relations in a query.
+However, for the query of `aes encryption'', since it is short and only has two tokens, the constructed graph is very simple without sufficient edges to fully express the relations between tokens. \tool cannot learn sufficient semantics and thus provide inaccurate results.
+We further conduct statistical analysis on the queries that \tool fails to provide accurate results over 99 queries.
+We find that in a total of 99 queries, 57 queries start with a verb such as ``convert int to string'', 12 queries start with the word how such as ``how to get current date'' and 11 queries start with the noun phrase such as ``aes encryption''.
+By comparing these queried results, we find that generally, \tool has relatively poor performance for noun phrases on Java and Python dataset compared with two other kinds of queries.
+The main reason is that the noun phrases are short. \tool cannot learn sufficient semantics when the provided query has limited information.